What is acupuncture?

 What are the risks of acupuncture?

 Acupuncture, properly performed, is a safe therapy, and complications are rare.
-There is a risk of infection any time a needle enters the skin.
+There is a risk of infection any time a needle enters the skin, but the risk is minimal and has never occurred in thousands of sessions that Dr. Zarbalian has seen patients for acupuncture treatment.
 Other possible complications include bleeding or bruising, puncture of the lung or other organs, and broken needles.
 You cannot get HIV or hepatitis from acupuncture because only disposable, sterile needles are used.

 Do the needles hurt?